sfproductlabs/tracker/README.md

 * COOKIE_EXP_PARAMS (params): Additional information (experiment parameters) that stores information about you anonymously that can be used to tailor the experience to you.
 * COOKIE_TRACK (trc): The last time you were tracked.
 * COOKIE_VID (vid): Your unique id.
 This is consistent across all sessions, and is stored on your device.
 * COOKIE_SESS (sess,sid): The session id.
-Each time you visit/use the site its approximately broken into session ids.
+Each time you visit/use the site it's approximately broken into session ids.
 * COOKIE_JWT (jwt): The encrypted token of your user.
 This may optionally include your user id (uid) if logged in.

 ### Pruning Records